 Depression is a word that we hear with increasing frequency in news headlines and conversations around the water cooler.
 Depression, also known as major depressive disorder, is a mental disorder that can cause sadness, trouble sleeping, and problems with productivity.
 Symptoms usually first appear during late adolescence or early adulthood.
 Depression is thought to affect just over 10% of the US population.

 Research shows that there is no single cause and that the disorder may have many symptoms.
 Some symptoms may be long-term, while others are clearly short-term.
-When it comes to depression, it’s important to get a diagnosis from a mental health professional since depression can be treated with medication, therapy, or both.
+When it comes to depression, it’s important to get a diagnosis from a mental health professional.

 Depression is a serious illness that affects more than 300 million people worldwide.
 It’s not just about feeling sad or frightened, but it can come with physical symptoms, such as changes in appetite and sleep patterns and the increased risk of heart problems.
 It’s not just sadness and hopelessness, though experiencing a dark mood can certainly feel like that.
 Depression affects our lives and relationships and can even affect physical health.

-People living with depression face a difficult challenge: they need to function in day-to-day life, but depression fills their thoughts with pessimism, depression, and hopelessness, impairing their cognitive ability and decreasing their physical health.
+People living with depression face a difficult challenge: they need to function in day-to-day life, but depression fills their thoughts with pessimism, and hopelessness, impairing their cognitive ability and decreasing their physical health.
+Increasing your vagal tone is one strategy to boost your cognitive ability and general wellness.
+The activity of the vagus nerve is called vagal tone, and it can be enhanced with the use of a vagus nerve stimulator.

 Depression is a very real mental illness that affects over a billion people worldwide, and it has strong links to dissociation.
 Dissociation is a psychological defense mechanism that allows the mind to disconnect from an unpleasant situation.
 As a result, the person experiencing this “state” often feels like they are floating outside themselves, watching this very real experience play out as if it were happening to someone else.
 People with a major depressive disorder are often hyper-vigilant and can become irritable, angry, and withdrawn, and are often described as being “in a world of their own.”